 Help for tight calf muscles & tips for back relief

-Stretching them is key to relieving back pain
+Stretching your calves is key to relieving back pain

 Most people don’t connect that fact that having tight calves can also be part of having back problems until you are evaluated by a physical therapist or sports trainer.